Be Certain Your Application Confirms You Are Eligible for New Jersey Medicaid

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, A New Jersey Medicaid Attorney

-To be eligible for New Jersey Medicaid, a person must meet the requirements
+To be eligible for New Jersey Medicaid, a person must meet these requirements

 - Be a resident of New Jersey